According to Marketing Guru Neil Patel, there is a huge possibility that your cold outreach sucks.

 Cold Outreach programs are a great way for marketing teams to get their word across to a wider audience.
-It’s cold calling for marketing.
+Very similar to traditional cold calling, this is cold calling for marketing.
 But why aren’t more prospects opening your emails?

 Keep these 9 Cold Outreach Tips present and watch your open rates skyrocket.

 Email marketing is one of the most lucrative ways to acquire paying customers.
 One well-written email can provide you with amazing return on investment.
 But before your prospects start bringing in the big bucks, you need to get them interested.

 Depending on how you look at it, cold outreach can be one of the most interesting aspects of email marketing.
 It is reaching out to thousands of people at a time and seeing what works as far as getting your point across.